 The Optoma GT1080e has an impressive spec sheet that should mean it performs well in both ambient light and dark conditions – perfect for outdoors.
 It’s short-throw, can project up to 300 inches, has 3000 lumens and a 25000:1 contrast ratio.
 The GT1080e has a resolution of 1920 x 1080 (HD) and can even display 3D content.

-If you want a projector to watch the Olympic Games and are willing to sacrifice some quality, the WiMiUS K1 could be an option.
-That’s due to it offering a native resolution of 1920 x 1080 for under £200.
+If you want a projector to watch sports and are willing to sacrifice some quality, then the WiMiUS K1 could be an option.
+That's due to it offering a native resolution of 1920 x 1080 for under £200.
 The projector has a 10,000:1 contrast ratio, Wi-Fi, Bluetooth, can beam an image up to 300 inches and claims to have a lamp life of 100,000 hours.
-The ANSI lumen rating isn’t clear – but on paper, it remains a compelling model.
+The ANSI lumen rating isn't clear – but on paper, it's a compelling model.

-The Optoma HD145X is a mid-range projector that offers fantastic brightness – 3600 lumens – for under £500.
+The Optoma HD145X is a mid-range projector that still offers fantastic brightness – a large 3600 lumens – for under £500.
 It projects up to 301 inches, is 1080p Full HD resolution and can display 3D content.
-It’s a long throw model with a 25,000:1 contrast ratio, has a 5-watt speaker and comes with one HDMI port.
+It's a long throw model with a 25,000:1 contrast ratio, has a five-watt speaker and comes with a single HDMI port.

 This neat little mini projector can fit in the palm of your hand, but don’t judge it by its size alone.
 The PicoPix PPX520 beams out an image in Full HD 1080p with a screen size of up to 120 inches and even boasts a 10000:1 contrast ratio.
-Great for movie or sports nights with friends – it comes with a built-in 5-hour battery life and a USB Type-C port to connect up to laptops, smartphones and tablets.
+Great for movie or sports nights with friends – it comes with a built-in 5-hour battery life and a USB Type-C port to connect laptops, smartphones and tablets.
 Just be aware that due to their lower lumen count, smaller projectors will only be able to produce a good image quality in much darker conditions, so that will affect outdoor performance.

-Great for being compact and lightweight: LG CineBeam PF50KS
+Great for small and lightweight: LG CineBeam PF50KS, £495

 With a 600 lumen output and a 1080p resolution, the tiny LG CineBeam PF50KS has really solid specs for its price.
 At 17 x 17 x 4.9 cm, it will easily fit in a backpack or be transported between rooms.
 It projects up to 100-inches in size, will provide 2.5 hours of battery life and quickly connects to phones and laptops via USB Type C.